Nikasa1889/ShortTermLoadForecasting/README.md

-# Automatic approaches for Short-Term Load Forecasting (STLF)
+# Automatic approaches for Short-Term Load Forecasting
-This is an experiment to test accuracy and speed of various forecasting method for STLF.
+This is an experiment to test accuracy and speed of various forecasting method for Short-Term Load Forecasting (STLF).
 The experiment use 40 time-series, 20 from GEF2012Com and 20 from Hvaler substations.
 Code is written in R, tested in jupyter, and run on [r-notebooks docker](https://hub.docker.com/r/jupyter/r-notebook/).
 R packages can be downloaded easily using install.packages() command.

 To easily distingush different zones, we name zones in the two datasets differently:
 * Zones in GEF2012Com dataset are called zone.1 to zone.20